Summer 2016, RM writes:

 some of the load to the next two adjacent joists.
 I can't imagine

-10 people huddling close enought to weight down one joint.
+10 people huddling close enought to weight down one joist.
 It's

-possible that maybe 10 people would be in one room.
-I
+possible that maybe 10 people would be in one room, but that's

-would pay attention if you start housing 800-1000 pound gun safes.
+would pay attention if you put two 800-1000 pound gun safes on the same

 Back to the roof.
-Now it matters how many bricks thick the wall
+Adding in roof weight must include how many bricks thick the wall

 is.
 We calculated the joints above assuming the joist pocket uses

-just the internal thickness of brick.
-The outer two layers give
+just the internal thickness of a brick.
+The outer two layers (8") of brick give

-up to 4800 pounds per brick of support that
+up to 4800 pounds per brick of additional support that

 is not tapped for internal structures – only the roof.
 I

-can't imagine any roof weighing anything close to 4800 per top surface
+can't imagine any roof weighing anything close to 4800 pounds per top surface

-area of brick, so the roof essentially weighs nothing.
+area of brick, so the roof essentially weighs nothing to the bricks.